-This latest Olympus wideangle zoom has been a while coming.
-It’s been on the firm’s roadmap for a couple of years and was officially named as an 8-25mm f/4 in July 2020.
-Since then, Olympus’s imaging division has split off into a separate company called OM Digital Solutions, and this is the first new optic released under its stewardship.
+This wideangle zoom has been a while coming.
+It’s been on the firm’s roadmap for several years now and was officially named as an 8-25mm f/4 in July 2020.
+Since then, Olympus’s imaging division has split off into a separate company called OM Digital Solutions, and this was the first new optic released under its stewardship.

 A minimum focus distance of 23cm is available throughout the zoom range, which enables striking wideangle close-ups.
 Zoom in to 25mm and this equates to a subject size of 83 x 62 mm, or 0.42x equivalent magnification, which is impressive for such a wide lens.
 A 7-bladed circular aperture diaphragm promises natural-looking background blur.

 The lens has a 72mm filter thread, which is shared with several of its other Pro zooms, including the 12-100mm f/4 and 40-150mm f/2.8.
 A petal-type hood is supplied, which can be reversed for storage and has a locking button to stop it coming off accidentally.
 Users of the 12-100mm f/4 should be aware that its very similar-looking hood will also fit the 8-25mm, but may cause some vignetting.

 Build and handling

 When you pick up the 8-25mm, it feels robust and well-made, with a rubber seal around the mount that helps stop dust or water penetrating into the camera.
 During my testing, it shrugged off a couple of heavy showers without missing a beat.

 The all-metal barrel weighs in at 411g, while measuring 77mm in diameter and 88.5mm in length when retracted.
 This makes it slightly larger the Panasonic 8-18mm f/2.8-4, in terms of the space it will occupy in your bag, but almost 100g heavier.